 So we asked if he had any work he wanted to show us.
 And that’s when he committed strike two.

 2. Come Prepared And Don’t Ask For Passwords

 I see this error committed by job applicants and sales reps all the time: they show up at a meeting and ask for the company’s wifi.
 That sounds trivial, but it shows a lack of preparation.
 A savvy sales rep or job applicant would have all key materials printed out or pre-loaded in their computer/tablet.
 After all, the wifi service can be terrible, or the company’s internet service can go down at the worst time.
-(As a teacher, I learned the hard way never to trust wifi in classrooms.)
+(As a professor, I learned the hard way never to trust wifi in classrooms.)

 In addition, some paranoid companies just don’t like handing out their passwords.
-If accessing the web is integral to a presentation, try to clear that in advance with the company, or give them the option of logging into their own computers to view it.
+If accessing the web is integral to your presentation, try to clear that in advance with the company, or give them the option of logging into their own computers to view it.
 My client in this case did fear getting hacked, so when JAD asked for their wifi password, I could see the doubt about this guy creep into their eyes.

 3. Show Something New — And Impressive

 After his website finally came up, JAD walked us through his online portfolio… which we all had already seen, and which I had already discussed with him during the phone interview.
 This presentation wasted everyone’s time, particularly since the large images were downloading slowly over the wifi.

 I asked JAD if he had anything new, and he retrieved a corporate magazine from his bag.
 It looked impressive, so I asked his role in designing it — did he creative direct it?
 JAD’s response: “I was part of the team that created it.
 I worked a little bit on everything.”